anderkve/FYS3150/book/writing_reports/checklist.md

 - **Avoid empty lines after equations:** Avoid empty lines after equations in your .tex file, unless you actually want to start a new paragraph in your text.
 (LaTeX will indent the text following an empty line.)
 If you just want some "air" surrounding the equations in your .tex file, use empty comment lines.

-- **Quotation marks:** To get correct quotation marks you should use LaTeX code like this
+- **Quotation marks:** To get correct quotation marks, you should use LaTeX code like this

   ```
   Writing a report is ``fun''.